 Article ID: 2619789 - View products that this article applies to.

-After you apply an Active Directory Federation Services (AD FS) client access policy, federated users experience one of the following symptoms when they try to access Office 365, Windows Intune, or Windows Azure:
+After you apply an Active Directory Federation Services (AD FS) client access policy, federated users experience one of the following symptoms when they try to access Office 365, Microsoft Intune, or Microsoft Azure: